 The NCC Library provides access to a wide variety of materials, information, and services that support the educational and general information needs of NCC students, faculty, staff and community residents.
 Personal assistance is available to individuals or small groups with research assignments within the library, by email, chat or telephone.
 Librarians also provide library research instruction and orientations in the classroom.

-Library services include computers, two small-group study/ video viewing rooms, wireless access, internet, a copier/printer (black and white and color), a scanner and a fax machine.
+Library services include computers, wireless internet access, a copier/printer (black and white and color), a scanner and a fax machine.
+We also have two small study rooms that students can use individually or as a group.
+One of the spaces includes meeting room technology that can be utilized to attend meetings via zoom or to allow groups to work simultaneously on group projects.
+The spaces can also be adjoined to accommodate larger groups if needed.
 Students, faculty and staff may use their ID cards as their library card.
 Library users without a student ID may obtain a library card at the reference desk any time the library is open.

 Fall and Spring Term Hours